-How Long Will My Personal Injury Lawsuit Take?
+How Long Does a Personal Injury Lawsuit Take?

 Jeffrey Breit—January 21, 2022

 One of the first questions any client asks at the outset of a personal injury case is, “How long will it take?”
 The answer, which may cause some alarm, is often “it depends.”

 But even if you’ll never be able to pin down a guarantee that your claim will be resolved in a specific number of days or weeks, a few factors can impact how long it will take to resolve a personal injury claim.